meppu/revard/README.md

 }
 ```

+### Avatar Endpoint

 `GET /api/users/:id/avatar`

-Returns user's avatar image (actually redirects 🤓)
+Returns the avatar image of the specified user.
+(It actually redirects 🤓)

+### Background Endpoint

 `GET /api/users/:id/background`

-Returns user's background image (actually redirects 🤓)
+Returns the background image of the specified user.
+(It actually redirects 🤓)

 ## WebSocket

-> Check out [this file](https://github.com/meppu/website/blob/main/js/index.js) for example WebSocket usage.
+> Check out [this file](https://github.com/meppu/website/blob/main/js/index.js) for an example of WebSocket usage.

-Revard's WebSocket is actually way simpler than Lanyard.
+Revard's WebSocket functionality is designed to be simpler than that of Lanyard.

-You can connect WebSocket from `/gateway` endpoint.
-Revard uses JSON for sending/receiving data.
+You can establish a WebSocket connection by using the `/gateway` endpoint.
+Revard uses JSON for sending and receiving data.

-After connection, you need to send a ping every 30 second.
-This can be done with sending `ping` frame, or just sending following data:
+After connecting, you need to send a ping every 30 seconds.
+You can accomplish this by sending a `ping` frame or by simply sending the following data:

 ```json
 { "event": "ping" }
 ```

-To subscribe one or more user, You can use `subscribe` event:
+To subscribe to one or more users, make use of the `subscribe` event:

 ```json
 {